godotengine/godot-docs/classes/class_editorplugin.rst

 \ ``shortcut`` is a shortcut that, when activated, will toggle the bottom panel's visibility.
 The shortcut object is only set when this control is added to the bottom panel.

-\ **Note** See the default editor bottom panel shortcuts in the Editor Settings for inspiration.
-By convention, they all use :kbd:`Alt` modifier.
+\ **Note:** See the default editor bottom panel shortcuts in the Editor Settings for inspiration.
+By convention, they all use the :kbd:`Alt` modifier.

 .. rst-class:: classref-item-separator